gvwilson/sdxjs/module-loader/index.md

 -   A <g key="circular_dependency">circular dependency</g> exists if X depends on Y and Y depends on X
     -   Either directly or indirectly
 -   May seem nonsensical, but can easily arise with <g key="plugin_architecture">plugin architectures</g>
-    -   Main program loads an extension
+    -   File containing main program loads an extension
-    -   The extension calls utility functions defined alongside the main program
+    -   The extension calls utility functions defined in the file containing the main program
 -   Most <g key="compiled_language">compiled languages</g> can handle this
     -   Compile each module into low-level instructions
     -   <g key="link">Link</g> those to resolve dependencies